Last updated on March 27th, 2019

 - If you have ice cleats, bring them.
 The Ice Castles in Excelsior do a great job trying to keep crushed ice on the ground to make it easier to walk on.
 At the beginning of the season, when I visited, it was a snow-like consistency.
 I’m not sure how long it will stay like that, so bring some cleats just in case.
 If you need any advice on what to buy, check out: The 10 Best Ice Cleats for Hiking You Need This Winter

 - Go on a colder day.
-Temperatures above freezing may sound like a good thing, but actually, it causes for slippery conditions.
+It’s the best time to visit the Ice castle Temperatures above freezing may sound like a good thing, but actually, it causes slippery conditions.
 Try to plan for a day that has temperatures of 32 degrees or lower.

 - Visit early in the day.
 If you are looking for nighttime lights, arrive around 4:30.
 You won’t have any lines for the slides and then can enjoy the lit up park afterward.